ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 When you are finished working, commit and push your changes to GitHub.
 (I recommend doing this anytime you are at a stopping point, as well as when you are completely done.)

 To do this, first save all your files (File-Save or Ctrl-S).
 Make sure none of the open file tabs have a solid circle next to the file name -- this is an indication that they are unsaved.
 When everything is saved, click the third icon in the column on the left side (the one that looks like a circuit and says "Source Control" when you hover over it).
-This is the same icon you clicked when cloning your repsitory.
+This is the same icon you clicked when cloning your repository.

 Type in something in the "Message" box, and choose "Commit".